Sahadar/pubsub.js/README.md

 ```

 ## Changelog
+* v1.3.0
+	* Changed the way of using context parameter in subscribe method - API changes to subscribe method!
 * v1.2.0
 	* Changed the way of using event inheritance - API changes to publish method!
 	* Added possibility to use "publish" asynchronously